M-Files/Developer-Portal/APIs/REST-API/Authentication/index.md

 We support three primary authentication mechanisms: credentials in HTTP headers, cookie-based sessions, and authentication tokens.

-<p class="note">These examples use the .NET HttpWebRequest and HttpWebResponse objects directly, and uses the <a href="http://www.newtonsoft.com/json">JSON.NET</a> library for serialization/deserialization.
+These examples use the .NET HttpWebRequest and HttpWebResponse objects directly, and uses the <a href="http://www.newtonsoft.com/json">JSON.NET</a> library for serialization/deserialization.
 Other libraries are available that may make interacting with REST-like web services more simplistic, such as <a href="http://restsharp.org/">RestSharp</a>.
-Always check the license details of third-party libraries to ensure that they can be used within your projects.</p>
+Always check the license details of third-party libraries to ensure that they can be used within your projects.
+{:.note}

 ## Authentication tokens